 You can get your fresh shrimp prepared a variety of ways, but we tried and recommend the Fried Coconut Shrimp.
 The appetizer, a special of the day, was six big beautiful shrimp.

-The menu has a good variety of moderately priced options — $15 for the shrimp po boy or the “Shrimp and Chips.”
-The fish tacos (hogfish or shrimp or blackened tuna; $16) have their fans and then there are the dinner specials from $165 to $29.
+The menu has a good variety of options — shrimp po boy or the “Shrimp and Chips.”
+The fish tacos (hogfish or shrimp or blackened tuna) have their fans and then there are the dinner specials.
 Folks rave about the lobster bisque and Havana roast pork, too.
 You can wash it down with craft beers.

 Hogfish Grill opens at 9 a.m. on Sunday.
 (Otherwise, the daily hours are 11 a.m. to midnight.)